 The Selbys started visiting Sarasota in 1909 and lived in their houseboat before moving to their bayfront home.
-They built a house in the mid-twenties amid the Cuban laurels and banyan trees on a five-acre tract located on Sarasota Bay.
+Bill was a sportsman, who spent his leisure time hunting and fishing.
+They built a house in the mid-twenties amid the Cuban Laurels and banyan trees on a five-acre tract located on Sarasota Bay.
 This two-story stucco house, intended to be temporary, became their home on a permanent basis.
-Mrs. Selby directed much of the landscaping on the grounds, planting extensive flowerbeds to enhance the native vegetation.
-Mr. Selby was a sportsman, who spent his leisure time hunting and fishing.
-It was these sports that brought the Selbys to Sarasota.
-In the early 1900‘s, he would arrive by boat and stay at the Belle Haven Hotel which became his base between expeditions to the Everglades and the offshore Keys and islands.
+Marie directed much of the landscaping on the grounds, planting extensive flowerbeds to enhance the native vegetation.

 Mr. Selby died in December of 1956, however, one year prior to his death, he set up the Charitable Trust with $3,000,000.
 Mr. Selby set up the trust because he wished to help young people.
 In his oil business, he encountered a great number of young men with untapped potential who were handicapped by lack of technical education.
 Not having children of their own, the Selbys were concerned about young people.
 They wanted to use their money to help the youth of future generations.

 Marie Selby died in 1971 at the age of 86.
-She left her home and five acres of landscape grounds for the development of a botanical garden for the enjoyment of the general public.
+She left her home and five acres for the development of a botanical garden.
+This property later became part of the world-renowned Marie Selby Botanical Gardens (this is a separate entity from the Foundation).
 She left $2,000,000 to provide an endowment for the gardens to help support the operation and maintenance.
 The balance of her $16,500,000 estate was left to the Foundation.
-Trust documents designated Palmer Bank as trustee, whose successor banks include Southeast Bank, First Union, Wachovia and now Wells Fargo.

-With an investment of $19,500,000, the William G. and Marie Selby Foundation has made a significant impact on the lives of thousands of young people and on the operation of hundreds of charitable organizations.
-Two significant contributions to the Foundation, one in 1955 and one in 1972, totaling $19,500,000 have made possible financial assistance to individuals and organizations in excess of $83,500,000.
-At the same time, the corpus of the Foundation has been preserved and today has a market value of over $68,000,000.
-This insures a continuing contribution of nearly $4,000,000 a year for scholarships and grants to benefit the local community.
+The William G. and Marie Selby Foundation has made a significant impact on the lives of thousands of young people and on the operation of hundreds of charitable organizations.
+Two significant contributions to the Foundation, one in 1955 and one in 1972, totaling $19,500,000 have made possible financial assistance to individuals and organizations in excess of $120,000,000.
+At the same time, the corpus of the Foundation has been preserved and today has a market value of over $72,000,000.
+This insures a continuing contribution of nearly $3,000,000 a year for scholarships and grants to benefit the local community.